wenshuo/doc-so-easy/README.md

-# Doc-easy
+# Doc-so-easy
 A tool for building documentation with ease.

 ### Tool Config
-Doc-easy config is nodejs module export.
-Specify the config path when run doc-easy.
+Doc-so-easy config is nodejs module export.
+Specify the config path when run doc-so-easy.
 Example:
 ```
 const plugin1 = require('Plugin1');